ezou626/coffee-web-blocker/README.md

 ## Project Architecture

 The project follows a modular architecture with separation of concerns:
+- `Popup.tsx`: The React component for the popup

-- `App`: The main component that manages the state and renders the `SnippetList`
+- `Page.tsx`: The React component for the page
-- `SnippetList`: Renders a list of `SnippetItem` components based on the saved snippets
-- `SnippetItem`: Represents an individual snippet with options to edit and delete
+- `index.tsx`: The entry point for the popup
+- `page_index.tsx`: The entry point for the page

 The communication between the extension's scripts is handled as follows: